 The below chart shows the “Category-wise Sales Value vs Cost Value.”

 From this chart, we easily identify in which category cost is incurring more even though sales are on the higher side.

 #4 – Area Chart

-An area chart in excel is an advanced line chart where the area between each data different line items filled with color, pattern, or texture.
+An area chart in excel is an advanced line chart where the area between each data different line items is filled with color, pattern, or texture.
 An area chart is used to show what is the gap between one data point to another data point and make some decisions in terms of whether the sale is increased over a period of time or not.

-Choose “Area Chart” from visualizations to create an area chart and drag the required data in the Value field as shown below.
+Choose “Area Chart” from visualizations to create an area chart and drag the required data in the Value field, as shown below.

 The below chart shows the area between sales value, cost value, and the number of units sold for each category.